For a man, learning how to shave is a real skill, and it's one that's worth perfecting!

-Fortunately, good shaving prep and the right technique can go a long way to ensuring you have a comfortable, pain-free shave.
+And while dragging a blade against your face is never going to be a fun experience, good shaving prep, the best shaving cream and correct razor technique go a long way to ensuring you have a comfortable, pain-free shave.

-So be kind to your skin and follow these basic steps to give your face the shave you deserve.
+So be kind to your skin and follow these 9 simple steps to give your face the shave you deserve!

 Irritation, redness and the painful sting from a cut (that just will not stop bleeding!) are not the best ways to start your day!